 Be careful!
-The product will be based on the primary persona but it needs to fit for all the personas you picked for the Persona Maps.
+The product will be based on the primary persona but it needs to fit for all the personas you picked for the Persona Maps as well.

-Firstly, try to be concise and precise, a user persona must fill in one page and you must provide the best relevant information you got from the interviews in that little space.
+Firstly, try to be concise and precise.
+A user persona must fill in one page with the best relevant information you got from the interviews.

-Secondly, choose carefully your user personas template to find the one you feel more comfortable with, the best one is the one you will choose.
+Secondly, choose carefully your user personas template to find the one you feel the most comfortable with.

 And finally, use the personas map!
-It is the best metric to help you understand more your customers by well-understanding their personalities in order to prioritize them.
+It is by far the best metric to help you understand more about your customers and their personalities in order to prioritize your product according to them.

-User personas are used in MVP Workshop in the 2 weeks sprint to validate an idea.
-It one of the best solutions we can provide you to understand well the customers’ need with a limited time resource.
+User personas method is used in MVP Workshop’s 2 weeks sprint to validate an idea.
+It is one of the best solutions we can provide you with in order to understand your customers’ needs with a limited time frame.

-All firms, including the experimented ones, should follow that 3 steps to understand more their customer’s needs and to provide them the best solutions they can imagine.
+Understand more about customer’s needs in order to provide them with the best solutions.
 Solutions come from problems, and problems are known thanks to interviews.